laminas/laminas-di/doc/book/intro.md

 capable code vary, DiC's are generally either in the form of smallish objects that suit a very specific pattern, or larger DiC frameworks.

-zend-di is a DiC framework.
-While for the simplest code there is no configuration needed, and the use cases are quite simple, zend-di is capable of being configured to wire these complex use cases
+laminas-di is a DiC framework.
+While for the simplest code there is no configuration needed, and the use cases are quite simple, laminas-di is capable of being configured to wire these complex use cases